akimov228aleksei/Django_project/SRS.md

 #### Vision

-Employee Management is a web based application for managing employees and departments.
+Employee Management is a web based application for managing employees, departments and vacation

 **Application should provide:**